Note: This post is part of an ongoing project, and as such, is frequently updated.

-After looking through the slide deck describing what we've learned so far, if you know folks who are talking about similar big-picture questions re: changing how social change is supported?
-Whether they are seeking to re-imagine everything at once or seeking to create more narrow shifts in how social change is done, we want to meet those people!
+After looking through the slide deck describing what we've learned so far, if you know folks who are talking about similar big-picture questions re: changing how social change is supported, we want to meet you those people!
+Whether they are seeking to re-imagine everything at once or seeking to create more narrow shifts in how social change is done, please introduce us.
 Send us a note to suggest folks, and if you can make a connection, that would be awesome.

 We are definitely laying out the path as we are walking it.
 We hope you will be part of that effort - contributing who you are and what you have to share.
 Re-imagining all these systems will only be successful if we are all in it together.
 If you've been frustrated, feeling stuck, and want to help shift the systems that are keeping you feeling like Sisyphus - send us a note.
 The only way change will happen is if we are all reaching towards that change together.

 Together We Can Accomplish Anything!

 If you are tired of feeling stuck – like Sisyphus rolling that rock up the hill, again and again…